mishoo/queen.lisp/README.txt

 HEADERS is an alist associating header name (as string) with the value (also a string).

-MOVES is a list of moves/comments found in the PGN data, in the order they are encountered.
+MOVES is a list of moves/comments/result found in the PGN data, in the order they are encountered.
 It has this form:

     ((:move .
-NUMBER) ... (:comment . "text") ...)
+NUMBER) ... (:comment . "text") ... (:result .
+"1-0"))

 The moves are in numerical representation described above.